bluetyson/FASERIP-Slugfest/README.md

 # FASERIP-Slugfest
 A fighting simulator for the FASERIP and other compatible RPGs..

-The base Simulation module folder is at that level.

 # Installation
 - git clone
 - change directory to DnD Battler